- Why Premier?

 This really depends on the brand and style of braces you get.
 You may need to avoid hard and sticky foods so that your braces don’t get damaged.
 Keep eating your fruits and veggies!
 Just cut carrots, apples, and similar foods into strips or wedges.
 With some types of braces, you’ll never need to worry about how to eat the foods you enjoy!

-We can never promise you happiness, but we know this… Every person we’ve ever taken braces off of – smiles from ear to ear.
+We can never promise you happiness, but we know this… Every person we’ve ever taken braces off of smiles from ear to ear.
 Some of them shout out with joy and give us a hug.
 Most of them can’t wait to show their friends.
-Take a look at these amazing, real-life before and after images and decide for yourself.
+Take a look at these amazing, before-and-after images and decide for yourself.